 - Kelley School of Business minor or certificate

-Sometimes students majoring in other schools, such as the Kelley School of Business, Informatics and Computing, or the Jacobs School of Music, express interest in also pursuing an Astronomy major.
+Sometimes students majoring in other schools, such as the Kelley School of Business, Luddy School of Informatics, Computing, and Engineering, or the Jacobs School of Music, express interest in also pursuing an Astronomy and Astrophysics major.
 The academic advisor will work with you to find out if it is possible for you to combine your first degree with a concurrent Astronomy and Astrophysics degree.

 - Enhance your major